Elements (B.o.B album): Music and lyrics

 The mixtape has productions with various influences of funk, jazz, soul and electronic, and opens with news and other audio clips about drug deaths and other tragic occurrences, hinting that the emcee wants to get to the bottom of what’s happening to hip hop and politics.
 Throughout the tape, B.o.B. seems disillusioned with the state of hip hop.

 Track listing

 EARTH

 EARTH (Educational Avatar Reality Training Habitat) is a mixtape by American recording artist B.o.B.
 The project was produced entirely by B.o.B himself, and was released on April 22, 2016, on Earth Day, by No Genre.

 The tracks "Earthquake" and "$tacks of Dreams" from the mixtape were released with their music videos.

 Music and lyrics

 The main themes of the mixtape are B.o.B's belief that the earth is flat and conspiracy theories.
-The mixtape contains samples of speeches by scientists, pundits, and Barack Obama, and spans also controversial topics like astral projection and cloning.
+The mixtape contains samples of speeches by scientists, pundits, conspiracy theorists, and Barack Obama, and spans also controversial topics like astral projection and cloning.

 The track "Flatline Pt.2" is an extended and revisited version of his song "Flatline", released on his SoundCloud account in January 2016.